RiddleMeDoo/QS-Discord-Bot/README.md

 Shows the commands that can be given

 **ping**:
-The bot will send respond if it is active.
+The bot will send a response if it is active.

 **bind** (privileged command):
 Binds the bot to the current channel.
 The bot will only be able to send messages in the bound channel.
 Only users with the role "Leader" may use it.